amidukr/pak-c-mak/README.md

 # Overview

 **pak-c-mak** is cross-platform tools used as distributed package manager for C++ libraries.
-As a prototype for this tool maven local and maven central repository was used.
+As a prototype for this tool maven local and maven central repository is used.

 ## How it works